-This past year you may feel like you have been alternating between stressed-out anxiety and disconnected depression.
-While some of us have enjoyed not dealing with the crunch of getting everyone out of the house on time in the morning, there have also been fewer opportunities for social connection, joy and the excitement of new things.
+The past month you may feel like you have been alternating between stressed-out anxiety and disconnected depression.
 When you get adjusted, we are helping you neurologically move out of both stress and depression.
+Read on to find out how that happens!

 The experiences of anxiety, depression and connection represent the three neurological states according to Porges’ polyvagal theory.
 You may have heard the term polyvagal theory.
 It is starting to become more commonly used in yoga, psychotherapy and also by people posting on Instagram.

-We used to just talk about being in the “fight or flight” stress state or in the opposite “rest and digest” peaceful state.
-But after this year I think we can all recognize that there is a third state, which is the disconnected and isolated state.
+We used to talk about being in the “fight or flight” stress state or in the opposite “rest and digest” peaceful state.
+But after these past few years think we can all recognize that there is a third state, which is the disconnected and isolated state.
 (It doesn’t yet have a cute name, but I trust it will soon!)
 This third state is neurologically referred to as the dorsal vagal state.

 The second is that it’s self-reinforcing.
 This means that if you feel safe, you tend to sense more safety in your environment and if you feel threatened, you’re more likely to detect threats in your surroundings.
 Your brain develops habits and routines.
 If you have been stressed or depressed for a while, your brain tends to stay in the state it is used to.